tobybreckon/cpp-examples-ml/README.md

 ./<insert name of executable>
 ```

-The genetic algorithm (GA; inside directory ga_ex/) example runs with a webcam connected or from a command line supplied video file of a format OpenCV supports on your system (otherwise edit the code to provide your own image source). _N.B._ you may need to change the line near the top that specifies the camera device to use on some examples below - change "0" if you have one webcam, I have it set to "1" to skip my built-in laptop webcam and use the connected USB camera.
+The genetic algorithm (GA; inside directory ga_ex/) example runs with a webcam connected or from a command line supplied video file of a format OpenCV supports on your system (otherwise edit the code to provide your own image source). _N.B._ you may need to change the line near the top that specifies the camera device to use on this example - change "0" if you have one webcam, I have it set to "1" to skip my built-in laptop webcam and use the connected USB camera.

 ---